What is conditional access in Azure Active Directory?

 By using conditional access policies, you can apply the right access controls under the required conditions.
 Azure AD conditional access provides you with added security when needed and stays out of your user’s way when it isn’t.

 Following are some common access concerns that conditional access can help you with:

 Network location: Azure AD is accessible from anywhere.
 What if an access attempt is performed from a network location that is not under the control of your IT department?
-Using a username and password combination might be good enough as proof of identity for access attempts to your resources from your corporate network.
+A username and password combination might be good enough as proof of identity for access attempts from your corporate network.
 What if you demand a stronger proof of identity for access attempts that are initiated from other unexpected countries or regions of the world?
 What if you even want to block access attempts from certain locations?